Mile End services

 Euro Garages acquired the forecourt in 2014.
 They added a Subway store to the sales building replacing the On the Run café.
-In 2016, Euro Garages extended the sales building and added a Greggs store to the forecourt.
+Euro Garages extended the sales building in 2016, adding a Greggs store to the forecourt.

-The tourist information centre closed on 16 July 2016, following the local authority's funding cuts.
+The tourist information centre closed on 16 July 2016, after funding was withdrawn by the local authority.
 The building now sits empty in the middle of the site.

-Since opening, a large 'Mile End Services' totem pole has been positioned at the entrance, advertising the brands available on site.
-In 2017, the Little Chef and its Burger King were acquired by Euro Garages, meaning they now operated all the facilities except the hotel.
+A large 'Mile End Services' totem pole had been positioned at the entrance, advertising the brands available on site.
+The Little Chef and its Burger King were acquired by Euro Garages in 2017, meaning they now operated all the facilities except the hotel.
 As a result of this, Euro Garages replaced the 30-year old totem pole with their own, with their prominent green 'EG' lettering at the top.